 - Your symptoms, including those that seem unrelated to the reason for the appointment, and when they began

-- All medications, vitamins and other supplements you take and the doses
+- All medicines, vitamins, herbs and other supplements you take and the dosages

 - Your medical history, including menstrual irregularities

 - Questions to ask your health care provider

 - What tests might I need?